Joker (The Dark Knight): Effects of Heath Ledger's death

-On 22 January 2008, after he had completed filming The Dark Knight, Ledger died, aged 28, of an accidental prescription drug overdose, leading to intense press attention and memorial tributes.
+On January 22, 2008, after he had completed filming The Dark Knight, Ledger died, aged 28, of an accidental prescription drug overdose, leading to intense press attention and memorial tributes.
 "It was tremendously emotional, right when he passed, having to go back in and look at him every day [during editing]", Nolan recalled.
 "But the truth is, I feel very lucky to have something productive to do, to have a performance that he was very, very proud of, and that he had entrusted to me to finish".
 All of Ledger's scenes appear as he completed them in the filming; in editing the film, Nolan added no digital effects to alter Ledger's actual performance posthumously.
 Nolan dedicated the film in part to Ledger's memory.

-Ledger's death affected the marketing campaign for The Dark Knight and both the production and marketing of Terry Gilliam's film The Imaginarium of Doctor Parnassus; both Nolan and Gilliam celebrated and paid tribute to Ledger's work in these films.
+Ledger's death affected the marketing campaign for The Dark Knight and both the production and marketing of Terry Gilliam's 2009 fantasy film The Imaginarium of Doctor Parnassus; both Nolan and Gilliam celebrated and paid tribute to Ledger's work in these films.
 During production of The Dark Knight, Michael Jai White's Gambol was meant to survive his confrontation with Ledger's Joker, which would have resulted in the Joker giving Gambol a Glasgow smile of his own and enabling the filmmakers to reuse Gambol in the future, with White commenting that Gambol was supposed to have a bigger role in further sequels, returning to Gotham City and trying to take it over.
 After Ledger's passing, Nolan cut Gambol's later scenes and edited the confrontation to suggest but not actually show his death, something White did not find out until seeing the premiere.

 Writer David S. Goyer's original intent for the Batman Begins sequels in 2005 involved the Joker being apprehended by Batman with the aid of Commissioner Gordon and Harvey Dent in the second film and the Joker scarring Dent during his trial in the third film.
 However, most aspects of Goyer's film treatments were absorbed into The Dark Knight.
-According to Ledger's sister Kate, Ledger was planning to reprise his role as the Joker for another film, a notion supported by Aaron Eckhart, who recalled that Ledger had planned to return in a sequel.
+According to Ledger's sister Kate, Ledger was planning to reprise his role as the Joker for another film, a notion supported by Aaron Eckhart, who portrayed Dent, and recalled that Ledger had planned to return in a sequel.
 Nolan ultimately decided that the Joker would not return in The Dark Knight Rises and dispelled rumors that he would use unused footage from The Dark Knight to bring Ledger back.